mutl3y/docker_LFTP/README.md

+# LFTP
-# LFTP is a sophisticated ftp/http client, and a file transfer program supporting a number of network protocols.
+## This a sophisticated ftp/http client, and a file transfer program supporting a number of network protocols.

-## This Docker will build and install lftp from source using the latest Centos image
+### This Docker will build and install LFTP from source using the latest Centos image

 Like BASH, it has job control and uses the readline library for input.